MRtrix3/mrtrix3/docs/reference/commands/dwibiasnormmask.rst

 Options relevant to the internal optimisation procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-dice value** Set the Dice coefficient threshold for similarity of masks between sequential iterations that will result in termination due to convergence; default = 0.999

-- **-init_mask** Provide an initial mask for the first iteration of the algorithm (if not provided, the default dwi2mask algorithm will be used)
+- **-init_mask image** Provide an initial mask for the first iteration of the algorithm (if not provided, the default dwi2mask algorithm will be used)

 - **-max_iters count** The maximum number of iterations (see Description); default is 2; set to 0 to proceed until convergence